GrantS2S/website/content/help/setup/sage-x3.md

 ---
-title: "Custom Database"
+title: "Sage X3"
-seoTitle: "Custom Database Getting Started"
+seoTitle: "Sage X3 Getting Started"
-seoDescription: "Integrate your Custom Database with supported B2B and B2C Systems through Stock2Shop"
+seoDescription: "Integrate your Sage X3 with supported B2B and B2C Systems through Stock2Shop"
 type: setup
-source: "custom-database"
+source: "sage-x3"
 channel: ""
 fulfillment: ""
 aliases:
-    - /documentation/getting-started/database-install/
+    -
 ---

-## Custom Database
+## Sage X3
-Stock2Shop can pull inventory data from multiple databases.
-The only prerequisite is that the database can be accessed via ODBC.
-We therefore support Microsoft SQL Server, MySQL Server, Pervasive SQL, Hana and many other databases.

-A Custom Database is client-side.
+Sage X3 is a client-side ERP system.
-This means that the Custom Database is installed on a server at your office, on your actual work computer or on a server in the cloud.
+This means that the Sage X3 application is installed on a server at your office, on your actual work computer or on a server in the cloud.

-In order for Stock2Shop to provide you with the full integration capabilities and link a Custom Database to other sales channels and fulfilment services such as Shopify, Magento 1.x, Magento 2.x, WooCommerce, Stock2Shops B2B Trade store, Parcelninja and Takealot we need to install software on the server or computer where the Custom Database is set up.
+In order for Stock2Shop to provide you with the full integration capabilities and link Sage X3 to other sales channels and fulfilment services such as Shopify, Magento 1.x, Magento 2.x, WooCommerce, Stock2Shops B2B Trade store, Parcelninja and Takealot we need to install software on the server or computer where your Sage X3 is set up.
 For more information on the installation of Stock2Shop's software, see our guide on [installing Stock2Shop](/help/setup/installing-stock2shop/ "Installing Stock2Shop for on Premise ERP / Accounting Systems") for on premise ERP / Accounting Systems.

-Below is all documentation you will need regarding a Custom Database integration from start to finish.
+Below is all documentation you will need regarding your Sage X3 integration from start to finish.
 Although this is a guide, Stock2Shop can facilitate complex integrations, however this may result in increased integration time.

 ## Getting Started (Prerequisites)
-In order for Stock2Shop to communicate with a Custom Database, we require the following information:
+In order for Stock2Shop to communicate with a Sage X3, we require the following information:

 - Server Name / IP Address